paultuckey/vue3-plugin-bootstrap5/README.md

-# vue3-bootstrap5-directives

-Vue Directives for Bootstrap
+# Vue 3 Plugin for Bootstrap 5

-Supported version is limited to: vue 3, bootstrap 5.
+Supported version is: Vue 3, Bootstrap 5.